 It is certainly more expensive to buy than many of the compact film cameras that I’ve reviewed, although perhaps not more than some of the older Canonets, such as the QL19 or QL17 GIII.
 Perhaps due to it’s lack of manual controls, it also appears to be cheaper to get hold of, in my experience, than some of the so called ‘premium’ compacts, such as the Ricoh GR1 series, Contax T, Fuji Klasse or Nikon 28ti/35ti cameras.

-However, as I’ve mentioned elsewhere, this is not the place to make comparisons or claims about the quality of specific film cameras or lenses, so I’ll stick to my usual method of just reviewing the camera as it applies to my practice.
+However, as I’ve mentioned elsewhere, this is not the place to make comparisons or claims about the design or quality of specific film cameras or lenses, so I’ll stick to my usual method of just reviewing the camera as it applies to my practice.

 Olympus Stylus Epic / mju II specifications